Google Updates Nofollow, Adds Sponsored and UGC Hints

 Bill Slawski (@bill_slawki) points out what our first takeway is – Google was losing important information by not crawling or following links with a nofollow attribute.
 They want (need) to be able to crawl the web and determine what links should count, what pages are important, and take hints from both content, sites as a whole, and the attributes on links.

 Some people have felt for a while that nofollow was already being treated as a hint, and that may or may not be true.
-What is accurate is that the directive is changing to a hint publicly, and that is allowing Google to determine what should and shouldn’t pass ranking credit, and allowing them to better identify link schemes and manipulative link practices.
+I ordered a couple of links from a great sale on link building this Black Friday and I understood that the directive is changing to a hint publicly, and that is allowing Google to determine what should and shouldn’t pass ranking credit, and allowing them to better identify link schemes and manipulative link practices.
 Getting “access” to the entire link spectrum opens up a lot of opportunity to understanding link schemes and how ranking credit is be being “sculpted” via internal and external links using the nofollow attribute.